doctorgu/trace-web-call/README.md

 ## Rule

-- All table is UPPER CASE in both `tables.txt` and SQL statement in xml
 - All file has following rule
   - Controller file name must ends with `Controller.java`
-  - Implementation file name must ends with `Impl.java`
 - Overloaded function supported by parameter count, so same parameter count with different type not supported.

   ```java